 - paragraph-length rationale explaining why a KITP program could help answer questions within the topic area, which should include plans for encouraging collaboration and knowledge integration among the program’s participants.

 - Full proposals are NOT required at this stage.

-By early-January, submitters will be notified if their pre-proposals will be encouraged for development into full proposals.
+By early-January, you will be notified if your pre-proposal will be encouraged for development into a full proposal.
 KITP will send instructions for writing a full proposal, as well as any Advisory Board notes, at that time.
 If you wish to preview the full proposal process, you can view the guidelines.
-The KITP director, Lars Bildsten (805-893-3979), will be pleased to discuss ideas for programs and to answer questions you may have about the process of proposing them.
+KITP Director Lars Bildsten (805-893-3979), will be pleased to discuss ideas for programs and to answer questions you may have about the process of proposing them.